M. N. Karassery

-Mohiyuddin Nadukkandiyil Karassery, commonly known as M. N. Karassery, is an Indian writer and critic of Malayalam language.
+Mohiyuddin Nadukkandiyil Karassery (born 2 July 1951), commonly known as M. N. Karassery, is an Indian writer and critic of Malayalam language.
 He is known for his writing and lectures on politics, literature, art and culture, and is a recipient of K.M.
 Seethi Sahib Memorial Human Fraternity Award and holds the distinguished chair in Malayalam studies at University of Calicut.

 Early life

 Karassery is also the name of the village in which he was born.
 It is a panchayath situated in the eastern region of Kozhikode (Calicut) District in Kerala.
-Mr. Karassery was born on July 2, 1951 to N. C. Mohammad Haji and K. C. Ayishakkutty.
+Mr. Karassery was born on 2 July 1951 to N. C. Mohammad Haji and K. C. Ayishakkutty.

 Education

 For his early education, Karassery attended the Karassery U.P.
 School, Hidayathussibiyan Madrasa and Dars of Karassery Juma Masjid.
 He then enrolled in the Chennamangallur High School, Guruvayurappan College, Calicut.
 After graduation in 1972, he joined the Department of Malayalam, at the University of Calicut.
 Here he earned a B.A. in Sociology and Malayalam in 1974.
-Ten years later, he returned for a M.Phil in Malayalam.
-And in 1993, he earned a Ph.D in Malayalam from the same department under the guidance of Prof. Sukumar Azhicode.
+Ten years later, he returned for a M.Phil. in Malayalam.
+And in 1993, he earned a PhD in Malayalam from the same department under the guidance of Prof. Sukumar Azhicode.